Nuitka/Nuitka-website/doc/user-documentation/use-cases.rst

-   There are more platform-specific options, e.g. related to icons, splash screen, and version information, consider the ``--help`` output for the details of these and check the section Tweaks_.
+   There are more platform-specific options, e.g. related to icons, splash screen, and version information, consider the ``--help`` output for the details of these and check the section :ref:`tweaks`.

 For the unpacking, by default a unique user temporary path one is used, and then deleted, however this default